 By 2050 it is anticipated that there will be an extra two billion city dwellers across the globe and the general consensus is that sustainability can only be achieved if both developed and developing countries take the same, or a similar, course of action,

+A more sustainable approach to future façades is needed.
 There must be a common global goal, rather than individual agendas, and innovation of new energy efficiency products and optimization of current façade space to create more sustainable buildings.

 We also need to proactively protect current built façade assets, integrate transport systems and increase resourcefulness to support a more sustainable global future.